stevenc-stb/spdx-3-model/model/Hardware/Classes/Hardware.md

 Class that describes a instance of Hardware.

 ## Description
-A hardware artifact is a distinct article or unit related to hardware such as a unit.
+A hardware artifact is a distinct unit related to hardware.

 ## Metadata
 - name: Hardware
 - SubclassOf: /Core/Element
-- Instantiability: Concrete
+- Instantiability: Abstract

 ## Properties

-- physical
-  - type: HBOMPhysical
-  - minCount: 0
-  - maxCount: 1
-- virtualFlag
-  - type: xsd:boolean
-  - minCount: 1
-  - maxCount: 1
 - organizationalEntity
   - type: /Core/Organization
   - minCount: 1